Trans States Airlines

-Trans States Airlines was a regional airline owned by Trans States Holdings and headquartered in Bridgeton, Missouri.
+Trans States Airlines was a regional airline in the United States that operated from 1982 until 2020, when it shut down due to the COVID-19 pandemic.
+It was owned by Trans States Holdings and headquartered in Bridgeton, Missouri.
 At the time of its closing, the airline operated flights for United Airlines under the United Express brand.
 Trans States Airlines ceased all operations on April 1, 2020.

 History

 The company began operations as Resort Air in 1982.
 As an independent commuter air carrier, Resort Air operated Swearingen Metro propjets from a small hub located in St. Louis (STL) with service to Carbondale, Illinois; Columbia, Missouri; Fort Leonard Wood, MO; Joplin, MO; Lake of the Ozarks, MO; Springfield, IL; and Springfield, MO.
 In 1985, the company entered into an agreement with Trans World Airlines (TWA) to operate as Trans World Express serving six cities in Missouri and Illinois.
 In 1989 Resort Air changed its name to Trans States Airlines.
-Many new aircraft were added to replace the Swearingen Metro's including the British Aerospace Jetstream model 31 and model 41 as well as much larger ATR-42's and ATR-72's.
-New service was added to many more cities from St. Louis and in 1999, Embraer ERJ-145 regional jets were added for the Trans World Express system expanding service to several cities much further distant from St. Louis.
+Many new aircraft were added to replace the Swearingen Metro planes including the BAe Jetstream model 31 and model 41 as well as much larger ATR 42s and ATR 72s.
+New service was added to many more cities from St. Louis and in 1999, Embraer ERJ 145 regional jets were added for the Trans World Express system expanding service to several cities much further distant from St. Louis.

-In 1993 TSA began operations on the west coast as USAir Express at Los Angeles (LAX) with service to Fresno, Monterey, Ontario, CA, Orange County, Palm Springs, San Diego, and Santa Barbara nonstop from LAX with British Aerospace BAe Jetstream 31 propjets.
+In 1993 TSA began operations on the West Coast as USAir Express at Los Angeles (LAX) with service to Fresno, Monterey, Ontario, CA, Orange County, Palm Springs, San Diego, and Santa Barbara nonstop from LAX with BAe Jetstream 31 propjets.
 The operation continued until the year 2000.

 On the east coast, in 1995, TSA began operations as a code share feeder airline into New York City JFK Airport for both Trans World Express and United Express.
-By 1999, Trans States had begun operations as a Delta Connection code share air carrier for Delta Air Lines at New York JFK Airport with Embraer ERJ-145 regional jets and British Aerospace BAe Jetstream 41 propjets with nonstop service to Albany, NY, Baltimore, Greensboro, NC, Hartford/Springfield, Norfolk, VA, Philadelphia, Pittsburgh, Raleigh/Durham, Richmond, VA and Rochester, NY.
+By 1999, Trans States had begun operations as a Delta Connection code share air carrier for Delta Air Lines at New York's JFK Airport with Embraer ERJ 145 regional jets and BAe Jetstream 41 propjets with nonstop service to Albany, NY, Baltimore, Greensboro, NC, Hartford/Springfield, Norfolk, VA, Philadelphia, Pittsburgh, Raleigh/Durham, Richmond, VA and Rochester, NY.
 Flights under the USAirways Express banner were also performed at Pittsburgh.